 (2) is committed against a member of a foster family home (as defined in IC 35-31.5-2-139.3) by a person who is not a resident of the foster family home if the person who committed the offense is a relative of a person who lived in the foster family home at the time of the offense.

 (e) The offense described in subsection (c)(1) or (c)(2) is a Level 6 felony if one (1) or more of the following apply:

+Relevant Indiana Law Pertaining to Offenses Associated with Relationship Violence, Stalking and Sexual Assault G1

 (1) The offense results in moderate bodily injury to any other person.